haozhetan/haozhetan.github.io/_pages/about.md

 Welcome!
 I am a second-year PhD student, starting in Fall 2023, at the [National University of Singapore](https://nus.edu.sg) (NUS) under the guidance of [Prof. Guanyi Wang](https://sites.google.com/view/guanyiwang).
 My main research interests are in the broader field of optimization.
 In particular, I am interested in the theory and computation of discrete and integer related optimization problems.
 Previously, I earned my Bachelor's degree in Applied Mathematcis from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn) (CUHK-Shenzhen).

-If you have any questions, or curiosities about my research, please feel free to contact me!
+If you have any questions regarding my research work, or would like to discuss potential research ideas, please feel free to contact me!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.